ngladkikh/pkonfig/README.md

 print(config.int_attr)    # None
 ```

-In this example `None` comes from storage and type casting is omitted.
+In this example when `None` comes from storage type casting and validation is omitted.

 ### Custom descriptor or property